Earlier Francis Marion Symposium 2008-2012

 Rev. Patriots’ pension applications

-Southern Campaign of the American Revolution
+Southern Campaigns of the American Revolution

 "History will record his worth, and rising generations his memory, as one of the most distinguished Patriots and Heroes of the American Revolution which elevated his native Country to Honour and Independence, and secured to her the blessings of Liberty and Peace.
 This tribute of veneration and gratitude is erected in commemoration of the noble and disinterested virtues of the citizen and gallant exploits of the Soldier who lived without fear, and died without reproach."
 33°32.339′ N, 80°26.206′ W